ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 Next thing to question is, how do we decode this JWT?
 How can we secure our classes and methods with the help of Spring Security?

 ## Decoding the JWT
-It is the responsibility of a microservice (Resource Server) to extract information about the user and client application from the JWT token and make an access decision based on that information.
+It is the responsibility of a microservice (Resource Server) to extract information about the user and client application from the JWT and make an access decision based on that information.
 Decoding the JWT allows extraction of the users information and allows putting it in the security context.
 Spring Security will assemble a Principal with this information to use.
 When enabling Spring Security, we want to decode the JWT at the beginning of our chain so that the rest of the chain can work with the data retrieved from the JWT.